-The stink of his rotting flesh was so disgusting that no one carried him about any more, and he couldn't stand it himself.
-In this stink and this horrible pain he died wretchedly in a mountain.
-So this thief and murderer, who had given many a man cause to weep and complain, received a fitting reward for his pride.
+The stink of his rotting flesh was so disgusting that no one carried him about any more, and he couldn’t stand it himself.
+In this stink and this horrible pain, he died wretchedly in a mountain.
+And so this thief and murderer, who had given many a man cause to weep and to complain, received a fitting reward for his pride.

 Alexander the Great

 The story of Alexander the Great is so well-known that everybody with intelligence knows at least some, if not all, of it.
 In a nutshell, he conquered the whole world by strength and by reputation, since many sued for peace without a struggle, knowing what he had done to others.
 He subdued the pride of man and beast wherever he went, to the world’s end.